asmodeoux/changelog_translations/README.md

 1) Main json file with strings used in the app
 2) Special file with translation of iOS permission-request messages

-Please translate both and pull your files named properly, let me know your name and social network link if you wish to be added to About us section 🙃
+Don't interrupt {} and \n symbols as well.
+And please translate both and pull your files named properly, let me know your name and social network link if you wish to be added to About us section 🙃